michael-milette/moodle-filter_filtercodes/README.md

 * If **nginx** is being used but not configured correctly.
 * If you are using Moodle's **Log In As** feature, there are several reports of Moodle re-writing HTML when logged in as another user.
 It does not just affect FilterCodes.
 See https://tracker.moodle.org/browse/MDL-65372

+## Known Compatibility Issues

+### Third-Party Plugin Compatibility

+**Edwiser Reports Plugin**: Some versions of the Edwiser Reports plugin (local_edwiserreports) contain a bug that can cause FilterCodes unit tests to fail.
+The issue occurs when the plugin attempts to access `$_SERVER['REQUEST_URI']` without checking if it exists, which can happen in PHPUnit test environments.

+**Symptoms**: Unit test failures with errors like "Undefined array key 'REQUEST_URI'" originating from the Edwiser Reports plugin.

+**Impact**: This only affects unit testing, not production functionality.
+The FilterCodes plugin works normally in production environments.

+**Workaround**: If you encounter this issue during testing, the problem is with the Edwiser Reports plugin, not FilterCodes.
+Please report the issue to the Edwiser Reports developers.

+**Note**: FilterCodes does not compensate for bugs in third-party plugins.
+This documentation is provided for awareness and troubleshooting purposes only.

 More helpful information can be found in the [FAQ](#faq) below.

 # FAQ